Skip to content

 3. Make Your First API Call

-curl -X GET "https://api.openprospect.io/api/v1/companies?limit=10" \
+curl -X GET "https://api.openprospect.io/api/v1/orders?limit=10" \

 -H "Authorization: Bearer ${OPENPROSPECT_API_KEY}" \